veritas44/WebDAV-streamer/README.md

 * Synology NASes
 * And many more...

-Basically, if it supports WebDAV, it will probably work.
+If it supports WebDAV, it will probably work.
 (If it doesn't, please contact me.)

-Please bear in mind that running this on a hosting with bandwidth limiter is not recommended, because it first downloads the file, and then streams it, so the bandwidth used will be double the file size.
+Please bear in mind that running this with a bandwidth limiter is not recommended, because it first downloads the file, and then streams it, so the bandwidth used will be double the file size.

 If you need any assistance or have a great idea, please contact me.